mondolabs/brown-rudnick-main/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V3.0.7 =
+* New languages added.

+= V3.0.6 =
+Performance optimized.
+Functionality improved.
+The compatibility with new WordPress version updated.

 = V3.0.5 =
 Usability improved.